c-dilks/hipo-cppyy/README.md

 ```

 ### 🔶 Python Packages
-Whether or not you are using a Python virtual environment or Python from the system level (run `which python` to check), install the required Python packages:
+Whether or not you are using a Python virtual environment or Python from the system level (run `which python3` to check), install the required Python packages:
 ```
-python -m pip install pkgconfig cppyy matplotlib PyQt5
+python3 -m pip install pkgconfig cppyy matplotlib PyQt5
 ```

 | Package      | Description                                           |